26th Annual Pelican Island Wildlife Festival

 3:30 pm - Photo Contest Silent Auction Winners & Raffle Drawings (need not be present to win)

 To help make the festival a success each year, PIPS relies on numerous volunteers the day of the event.
 If you are interested in information about volunteer opportunities or how to register to help out, visit our Festival Volunteers page.
+It's not too early to let us know that you would like to help with next year's celebration!

 Information and Forms